Friday Forward Guidance ...

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
 The Committee judges that the risks to achieving its employment and inflation goals are roughly in balance.
 The economic outlook is uncertain, and the Committee is attentive to the risks to both sides of its dual mandate.

-Inflation CPI eased up to 2.7% in November from 2.6% in October.
-The underlying rate (excluding food and energy costs) was unchanged at 3.3%.
+Inflation CPI eased to 2.8% in February from 3.0% in January.
+The underlying rate (excluding food and energy costs) eased to 3.1% from 3.3%.

 Bank Base Rate ...

-Ten year gilt rates closed at 4.5% this week.
+Ten year gilt rates closed at 4.57% this week.
 The Bank's favored OIS swap rates suggest 4.0% could be the floor to cuts over the forecast three year period.
 4.0% to 4.5% the scenario spread for base rates.
-More news on service sector inflation awaited.
+More news on service sector inflation and growth awaited.
 NI hikes won't help.

 * Long Term Note : In the UK, prior to the Great Financial Crash [2000 - 2008] the average inflation rate was 2.0%, the average UK bank rate was 4.50%.
 Ten year gilt yields averaged 4.50%, real GDP growth averaged 2.5%, earnings averaged 3.5%, the unemployment rate averaged 5%.

-Ten year gilt rates closed at 4.5% this week.
+Ten year gilt rates closed at 4.57% this week.
 The Bank's favored OIS swap rates suggest 4.0% could be the floor to cuts over the forecast three year period.
 4.0% to 4.5% the scenario spread for base rates.
-More news on service sector inflation awaited.
+More news on service sector inflation and growth awaited.
 NI hikes won't help.

 * Long Term Note : In the UK, prior to the Great Financial Crash [2000 - 2008] the average inflation rate was 2.0%, the average UK bank rate was 4.50%.
 Ten year gilt yields averaged 4.50%, real GDP growth averaged 2.5%, earnings averaged 3.5%, the unemployment rate averaged 5%.